FadiBadarni/Vaccination-Website/README.md

 contains various information about various corona vaccinations .
 ### 2) Corona-Related Links :
 contains a list of links that lead into different websites that handle various informations about the corona virus .
+### 2) The countries with the highest patient growth :
+A Simple table that stats the leading countries in the highest patient growth

+## FAQ Page :
+The FAQ page contains various information in different aspects :
+### 1) Questions & Answers :
+Contains questions and answers in different topics

+## About Page :
+The about page Contains different information on the website's staff and the corona virus

+## Contact Page :
+The contact page contains a simple contact form to be sent to the website's crew for review

+## Appointments Page :
+This page contains the main idea of the website , in which the user is able to book an appointment in the time he wants in the day he desires , when a user books an appointment it will be saved and available for view in the user's profile where a button appears that makes the user allowed to view his appointments and the status of each appointment.

 ## General Info :
 The project is being developed by a second year software engineering students as a project of "Software Engineering Basics" .